AnyChart/docs.anychart.com/Gantt_Chart_NEW/Events.md

 });
 ```

 In the following sample, the [Live Edit](Live_Edit) mode is enabled.
-You can draw a connector preview, but cannot create a connector – this feature is disabled with the help of the `beforeCreateConnector` event:
+You can draw a connector preview, but cannot create a connector – this feature is disabled with the help of the `"beforeCreateConnector"` event:

 {sample :height 220}GANTT\_NEW\_Events\_05{sample}